This Handbook contains everything you need to know about this Secret Compass epic expedition to Gabon.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hungry and possibly wet!
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

-Raft: paddle yourself down river for up to 25km a day, negotiate rapids and portage around obstacles.
+Raft: paddling in a one-person packraft down fast-flowing rivers for up to 25km per day, negotiating rapids and portaging around obstacles.

-No previous experience of jungle trekking is necessary to join this expedition but team members would benefit from multi-day expeditions carrying up to 30kg for multiple days.
+No previous experience of jungle trekking is necessary to join this expedition but team members would benefit from experience of multi-day camping expeditions and carrying up to 30kg.
 You do not need to have any packraft experience, there will be a training session dedicated to packrafting skills at the start of the expedition.
 It would be beneficial to have some form of paddling experience eg. a taster session at your local kayak club so you can get a feel whether this expedition is for you.

 The currency in Gabon is the Central African Franc.
 Euros and dollars are only accepted at the airport.
 Credit cards are not accepted in Gabon except in large hotels and there are regular incidences of credit card fraud.
 This expedition is all-inclusive so you won’t need much money, just for a beer in the town and some souvenirs on the way or for (discretionary but always appreciated) tips.